elucian/bee/syntax/structure.md

 ```

 **note:**
-* only one input statement is used for one aspect;
+* both input/output statements are optional;
-* only one output statement is used for one aspect;
+* one aspect can have only one input and one output statement;

 **Read next:** [Syntax Overview](overview.md)